dblanchard/RavenCyberGroup/README.md

+# An Unkindness of Ravens

-This project supports pen testing executives' home networks.
+This project supports penetration testing of executives' home networks.

-It is comprised of a collection of Raspberry Pis, one for each remote location and one the remotes all phone home to setting up command and control via Tailscale.
+It is comprised of a collection of Raspberry Pis (see [disclaimer](#disclaimer)), one for each remote location and one hosting command and control (C2) that the remotes all phone home to via [Tailscale](https://tailscale.com).

-The collective noun for ravens is an "unkindness", "conspiracy", "treachery", or "rave."
-The latter three all have their own baggage, so this flock is an unkindness.
+The collective noun for ravens is an _unkindness_, _conspiracy_, _treachery_, or _rave_.
+The latter three all have their own baggage, so this flock is an **unkindness**.

 The C2 host is raven0 ([raven0 C2 setup](#raven0-c2-setup)), each of the others is raven***n***, where *n* is assigned automatically by ([remote raven setup](#remote-raven-setup)).
 Each remote needs to be added to the target network, which is an acknowledged shortcut of the initial attack vectors, e.g. phishing attack.
 This is for two reasons:
 * Legal considerations
 * Time considerations

+---

 While IPs assigned by ISP's seldom rotate, they do in fact rotate.
 If your statement of work and accompanying authorization is for specific ranges of IPs, and one of the target networks get a new IP lease, you may end up targeting an IP range you aren't authorized for.